Unique equilibrium states for flows and homeomorphisms with non-uniform structure: Abstract

 \section{Abstract}

 Using an approach due to Bowen, Franco showed that continuous expansive flows with specification have unique equilibrium states for potentials with the Bowen property.
 We show that this conclusion remains true using weaker non-uniform versions of specification, expansivity, and the Bowen property.
 We also establish a corresponding result for homeomorphisms.
 In the homeomorphism case, we obtain the upper bound from the level-2 large deviations principle for the unique equilibrium state.
-Forthcoming work will apply these results in partially hyperbolic and non-uniformly hyperbolic settings.
+The theory presented in this paper provides the basis for an ongoing program to develop the thermodynamic formalism in partially hyperbolic and non-uniformly hyperbolic settings.

 \normalem